 Storybook Garden – outdoor skating and playground

 Without doubt, Storybook Gardens is the most popular London adventure playground for kids up to 10 years of age.
 In winter, the outdoor park transforms into a nice skating park and snowy playground.
 Summer areas such as climbing structures, splash pad and the Ferris wheel are closed off for winter.
 But several areas are open during winter.
 During winter, the park focuses on outdoor skating, so it’s not really suitable for non-skaters and toddlers.
 This year, you have to pre-register and time allotted is 1 hour and 45 minutes per session.
 They offer skates rentals and free skate-aid but don’t forget a backpack with a thermos with hot drink and snacks.

-If you go: The skate trail opens from December 5, 2020, of course weather permitting.
+If you go: The skate trail opens from December weather permitting.
 You can only come if you are pre-registered.
 No drop-ins this winter.
 Register for skating online here or by calling 519-661 5575

 You can choose from the following admission time slots:

 - Tuesday – Friday (2 time slots): 3:30 – 5:15 pm / 6 – 7:45 pm

 - Saturday (4 time slots): 10 – 11:45 am / 12:30 – 2:15 pm / 3:30 – 5:15 pm / 6 – 7:45 pm